Journal of Feline Medicine and Surgery Open Reports (JFMS Open Reports) – the best peer-reviewed clinical reports in feline medicine and surgery.

 The following disclaimer appears online here.

 The Journal of Feline Medicine and Surgery Open Reports (JFMS Open Reports) is an international journal and authors may discuss products and formulations that are not available or licensed in the individual reader’s own country.
 Furthermore, drugs may be mentioned that are licensed for human use, and not for veterinary use.
 Readers need to bear this in mind and be aware of the prescribing laws pertaining to their own country.
+No endorsement is implied in the advertisements included in JFMS Open Reports.
 The authors, editors, owners and publishers do not accept any responsibility for any loss or damage arising from actions or decisions based on the information contained in this publication; ultimate responsibility for the treatment of animals and interpretation of published materials lies with the veterinary practitioner.
 The opinions expressed are those of the authors and the inclusion in this publication of material relating to a particular product, method or technique does not amount to an endorsement of its value or quality, or the claims made by its manufacturer.

 JFMS Open Reports is hosted on SAGE Track, a web-based online submission and peer review system powered by ScholarOne™ Manuscripts.
 Visit http://mc.manuscriptcentral.com/jfms-or to login and submit your article online.